 Beyond typingTypes text where your cursor isTypes, sends, opens and switches apps/tabs by voice

-PlatformsMac onlyMac only (Apple Silicon for on-device models)
+PlatformsMac onlyMac and Windows (Apple Silicon for the Mac's on-device models)

 Source for the MacWhisper column: macwhisper.com, checked July 4, 2026.
 Prices change; check their site for current terms.